Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Quantum statistical mechanics

 While one could model tile mixtures in a variety of ways, for instance considering tiles differing by spin as distinguishable species, a simple two species will serve to show the behavior in the large area limit.
 We model an ensemble of two species of particles, fermions and bosons.
 Defining the fraction $x_i = \ev{N}_i/\ev{N}$ and the boson to fermion fraction as $X = \ev{N}_b / \ev{N}_f$, the entropy of mixing becomes

 From equations (\ref{Nb}) and (\ref{Nf})

 in leading order.
 So a possible double scaling limit of chemical potentials presents itself.
-However, in the large area limit, the system is essentially all in the $j=1$ state; $N\sim N_b$ and $X$ diverges.
-We recover the $S \sim \ln \ev{A}/\ell^2$ scaling from before.
-Balancing boson and fermion contributions is spoiled by the $\ev{N}_f \sim \ev{A}_f^{2/3}$ scaling.
+However, in the large area limit, the system is essentially all in the $j=1$ state; $N\sim \ev{N}_b$ and $X$ diverges.
+We recover the $S \sim \ln (A/\ell^2)$ scaling of equation (\ref{bentropyfinal}).
+Balancing boson and fermion contributions is spoiled by the mismatch between the $\ev{N}_f \sim \ev{A}_f^{2/3}$ scaling for fermions and the $\ev{N}_b \sim \ev{A}_b$ scaling for bosons.